 - Self-Funding – This option is self-explanatory – you are in charge of supplying funds from personal cash savings and/or a 401(k) or IRA investment plan.
 If this is the option right for you, make sure to read the rules and guidelines surrounding withdrawing the amount you need from these saving plans.

 - Debt Funding – Debt funding offers multiple options, including credit cards and bank and home equity loans.
 Small Business Administration (SBA) loans are guaranteed up to 90 percent by the SBA and are a straight-forward process.

 - Asset-Backed Funding – This option includes different choices, like equipment leasing and security-backed financing.
 Another option can be through assets, stocks, bonds and mutual funds to secure a loan – make sure none of these assets are attached to a qualified plan, like an IRA profit-sharing plan.

-Opening your first blinds franchise is an incredibly exciting step, and our leadership team is standing by to make sure you get the right education and can open your doors prepared for success.
+Opening your first window coverings franchise is an incredibly exciting step, and our leadership team is standing by to make sure you get the right education and can open your doors prepared for success.